camorante/Comparing-Classifiers/README.md

 For the training I used 4 different models in order to find the most optimal one (A dummy classifier will be used as a baseline reference model):

-Only 7 features were used

 * Logistic Regression
 * KNN
 * Decision Tree
 * SVM

-I use the default settings for each of the models
+Note: I use the default settings for each of the models Note 2: Only 7 features were used

 ### Baseline Model Evaluation ###